ghosnkarl/react-api-search/CONTRIBUTIONS.md

-# Contributing to React SearchBar Component
+# Contributing to React API Search

-Thank you for considering contributing to the **Type Search Api**!
+Thank you for considering contributing to **React API Search**!
 We welcome contributions from the community and appreciate your interest in improving this project.

 ## How to Contribute